verbb/vizy/docs/developers/graphql.md

 | `raw` | `ArrayType!` | The node’s canonical TipTap JSON. |
 | `isUnknown` | `Boolean!` | Whether the node type has no installed extension definition. |

 `html` uses the same rendering rules as document `renderedHtml`.
-Read [GraphQL Data Access](docs:feature-tour/limitations#graphql-data-access) before exposing raw content or rendered HTML.
+Review [Data Access and Permissions](#data-access-and-permissions) before exposing raw content or rendered HTML.

 ## The `VizyMarkInterface` Interface